CapsAdmin/NattLua/README.md

 ```

 ## Literal
 Something of which nothing can be a subset of, except itself.
-It is similar to an atom or unit in other languages.
+It is similar to an atom or unit.

-## runtime / typesystem
+## `"runtime"` / `"typesystem"`
 The analyzer will analyze code in these two different contexts.
 Locals and environment variables are stored in separate scopes and code behaves a little bit different in each environment.
-They are 2 different worlds where the typesystem watches and tells you about how the runtime beahves.
+They are like 2 different worlds where the typesystem watches and tells you about how the runtime beahves.
 ```lua
 local a: *type expression analyzed in "typesystem"* = *runtime expression anlyzed in "runtime"*
 ```

 ## Contract
-If a runtime object is given a contract, it cannot be anything that breaks this contract.
+If a runtime object has a contract, it cannot be anything that breaks this contract.
+It's more like a constrain (maybe i should call it constraints!)

 ```lua
 local a: 1 ..
 5 = 3 -- 3 is within 1 ..
 5 so the contract is not broken
 a = 1 -- 1 is still within the contract
 a = 6 -- the contract was broken, so log an error.
 ```

-# Development

-To run tests run `luajit test/run`

-I've setup vscode to run the task `onsave` when a file is saved with the plugin `gruntfuggly.triggertaskonsave`.
-This runs `on_editor_save.lua` which run tests when modifying the core of the language.

-I also have a file called `test_focus.lua` in root which will override the test suite when the file is not empty.
-This makes it easier for me to debug specific cases.

-# Similar projects

-[Teal](https://github.com/teal-language/tl) is a language similar to this, with a much higher likelyhood of succeeding as it does not intend to be as verbose as this project.
-I'm thinking a nice goal is that I can contribute what I've learned here, be it through tests or other things.